 The End Theme

-Begins as a sped up version of the normal song, it returns to normal tempo when the "Chanterelle's Song" segment starts.
+Begins as a sped-up version of the normal song, then returns to normal tempo when the "Chanterelle's Song" segment starts.

 Lakilester's "Spike's" Theme

 The frozen lake in Shiver City has a third, fully-cracked model that would've appeared if Mario ground pounded the ice three times.
 Since Mario gets kicked out of the area after the second ground pound and the lake resets upon re-entering the area, the third model can't be seen normally.

 It can be seen by performing a glitch or by using a GameShark code.